Balussery: Education

 There are three government higher secondary schools located in Balussery.
 Govt.
 Vocational Higher Secondary School and GHSS girls high school are near the town, and Kokkallur HSS is 3 km away from town.
 There are also primary and upper primary schools, like Balussery GLP school, A.L.P School Thuruthyad.

-There is a central government institute named Adarsha Sanskrit Vidya Peetham, located in Vaikundam.
+There is a central government institute named Adarsha Sanskrit Vidya Peetham, located in Vaikundam, Balussery.
 It is one of several Sanskrit Colleges in Kerala.

-PT Usha School of Athletics is at Vattoli Bazaar.
+Usha School of Athletics is at Kinalur.
 Saraswathy Vidya Mandir is situated 2 km away from Balussery.

+Jai Rani SABS Public School is an English Medium School in Balussery.

 Politics

-Balussery has always been the most influential constituency of the LDF.
+Balussery has been an influential constituency of the LDF.
 Most of the workers are from CPIM.
 The Left Front has been winning with a huge lead in successive assembly and panchayat elections.
-As of the 2021 assembly elections, the current MLA is Adv K.M Sachindev of CPI(M) and he got a massive lead of 20372 votes The opposite candidates are Dharmajan Bolgaty for UDF and Libin Balussery for NDA.
+As of the 2021 assembly elections, the current MLA is Adv K.M Sachindev of CPI(M) and he got a massive lead of 20372 votes.
+The opposite candidates are Dharmajan Bolgaty for UDF and Libin Balussery for NDA.
 Other political parties in the area are Muslim League, Indian National Congress, BJP, NCP, Janata Dal, welfareparty, and SDPI.